Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 Total order broadcast is asynchronous: messages are guaranteed to be delivered reliably in a fixed order, but there is no guarantee about when a message will be delivered (so one recipient may lag behind the others).
 By contrast, linearizability is a recency guarantee: a read is guaranteed to see the latest value written.

-However, if you have total order broadcast, you can build linearizable storage on top of it.
+However, **if you have total order broadcast, you can build linearizable storage on top of it.**

 Because log entries are delivered to all nodes in the same order, if there are several concurrent writes, all nodes will agree on which one came first.
 Choosing the first of the conflicting writes as the winner and aborting later ones ensures that all nodes agree on whether a write was committed or aborted.
 A similar approach can be used to implement serializable multi-object transactions on top of a log.

-While this procedure ensures linearizable writes, it doesn’t guarantee linearizable reads—if you read from a store that is asynchronously updated from the log, it may be stale.
+**While this procedure ensures linearizable writes, it doesn’t guarantee linearizable reads**—if you read from a store that is asynchronously updated from the log, it may be stale.
 To make reads linearizable, there are a few options:

 * You can sequence reads through the log by appending a message, reading the log, and performing the actual read when the message is delivered back to you.
 The message’s position in the log thus defines the point in time at which the read happens.